jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 If you want to install the AMP into your local Maven repository you can run:

-    mvn install
+    mvn install -DskipTests

 In 3.0.1 you may see some stack traces after running `mvn install`.
 If you scroll up a bit, you'll see that the tests ran successfully.
 The stack traces are a known issue related to Tomcat shutdown hooks and can safely be ignored.

+In 4.0, the containers need to be running before executing the tests.
+We'll cover that in the next section.

 Unit & Integration Tests
 ------------------------
 You may have noticed that the default project includes a simple unit test in the platform-jar module and some integration tests in the integration-tests module.
-By default, Maven will automatically run the unit tests and integration tests in your project.
-You can see this happening in the output:
+By default, Maven will automatically run the unit tests and integration tests in your project unless you include `-DskipTests`.

+It's a good practice to make sure that your project always includes unit tests and to run them every time you build.
+Many organizations run CI (Continuous Integration) tools that depend on this being the case.
+Running `mvn test` will compile and run the project's unit tests.

+To run integration tests using SDK 4.0, first start up the server using `run.sh build_start`.
+Once it is running, do `run.sh test` to run the integration tests.
+You'll see something like:

     -------------------------------------------------------
      T E S T S
     -------------------------------------------------------
+    Running com.someco.platformsample.DemoComponentIT
+    Tests run: 2, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.443 sec - in com.someco.platformsample.DemoComponentIT
+    Running com.someco.platformsample.CustomContentModelIT
+    Tests run: 2, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.113 sec - in com.someco.platformsample.CustomContentModelIT
-    Running org.alfresco.demoamp.test.DemoComponentTest
+    Running com.someco.platformsample.HelloWorldWebScriptIT

-It's a good practice to make sure that your project always includes unit tests and to run them every time you build.
-Many organizations run CI (Continuous Integration) tools that depend on this being the case.
-If you don't want to run tests for some reason you can skip them, like this:

-    mvn install -DskipTests=true
+    Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.036 sec - in com.someco.platformsample.HelloWorldWebScriptIT

+    Results :

+    Tests run: 5, Failures: 0, Errors: 0, Skipped: 0

-When creating your own tests, remember that Unit Tests will not depend on any other services, including a running repository, whereas Integration Tests will run after the embedded Tomcat server starts up and deploys your modules.
+When creating your own tests, remember that Unit Tests will not depend on any other services, including a running repository, whereas Integration Tests require the Docker containers to be running before they can be executed.

 You can greatly speed up your test-fix cycle by using something like JRebel.
-With JRebel, after you launch the embedded Tomcat server, you can make changes to your integration test classes, hot-deploy them to the running server, then re-run your tests, all without having to restart.
+With JRebel, after you launch the Docker containers, you can make changes to your integration test classes, hot-deploy them to the running server, then re-run your tests, all without having to restart.

 Logging